-

 Scholarships

-Find scholarships for law school majors that can help you pay for college.
+Find scholarships for law students that can help you pay for college.

 Here’s a scholarship you can apply for in minutes.